11/24/10

 The Illuminated Qur'ans : An Encounter

-I had never seen an illuminated Qur'an in my life; but the ones I saw during our trip to Turkey were life-transforming.
+I had never seen an illuminated Qur'an in my life, but the ones I saw during our trip to Turkey had a mezmerizing, transforming affect on me.
 When we visited the Turkish and Islamic Art Museum in Istanbul, and the Rumi Shrine in Konya, I had no expectations of what I would see or experience there.
-However when I saw the magnificent, ancient illuminated Qur’ans on display at these two powerful places, I experienced a palpable sacred presence in those holy books that was very similar to what I had experienced when I heard the Ezan that first morning in Istanbul or in the mountains surrounding Pergamon.
-I was so deeply moved by the ineffable beauty of the opened, double-page illuminations I saw in Rumi's shrine, and in the art museum, that my heart achingly opened, my mind stopped, and I silently wept.
+Though I loved the poetry of Rumi, I knew practically nothing of the Islamic or Sufic traditions.
+However when I saw the magnificent, ancient illuminated Qur’ans on display at the shrine and at the museum I experienced a palpable sacred presence in those holy books and their images.
+It was very similar to what I had experienced when I heard the Ezan that first morning in Istanbul or in the mountains surrounding Pergamon.
+I was so deeply moved by the ineffable beauty of the opened, double-page illuminations I saw at the museum that my heart achingly opened, my mind stopped, and my eyes filled with tears of love and longing.

-The illuminations appeared to glow with a mysterious, subtle light from within, that is to say the images seemed self-luminous; the Qur'ans and their images and the calligraphy seemed alive, as if they were breathing.
-Something more than merely "seeing" was going on: I was having an encounter with the sacred.
+The illuminations appeared to glow from within with a mysterious, subtle light, that is to say the images seemed self-luminous; the Qur'ans, their images and the calligraphy seemed alive, as if they were breathing.
+As I was looking at the Qur'ans something more than ordinary "seeing" was going on: I later came to understand that I had been experiencing those holy books through the "eyes" of an opened heart; I was having an encounter with the sacred.

 I could sense in the abstract visual power of the double-page illuminations, in the greatly detailed, gold laced, painstaking work that went into the making of them, a clarity of intention, a profound sense of devotion and respect which I imagined the artists surely must have felt for both the Qur'an and it's holy words, and perhaps for their own profoundly accomplished and yet selfless artistic practice.
 [To see some examples of Qur’an illuminations click here.
 To learn more about the Qur'an click here]

-There was something impersonal about the Qur'an illuminations that interested me despite the sacred presence they emitted.
-I thought perhaps the abstract graphic imagery contributed to the impersonal feeling-tone.
-However I read later that the visual images in the Qur'an were intended to help turn the reader's attention inward . . . as a kind of preparation for the reading of the Holy Words which are considered the direct revelation of God.
-The artisans or craftsmen were expected to achieve in their work a delicate balance: they needed to make designs which would not draw attention to themselves as makers, and at the same time be evocative enough to facilitate the reader's coming into something like a “mystical, silent conversation” with The Creator through His Holy Words which were hand written in the most exquisite and elegant calligraphic forms.
+There was something impersonal about the Qur'an illuminations that interested me even as the presence of the sacred was so palpable in the images.
+I thought perhaps the abstract graphic imagery contributed to the impersonal feeling-tone I experienced.
+I read later that the visual images in the Qur'an were intended to help turn the reader's attention inward . . . as a kind of preparation for the reading of the Holy Words which are considered the direct revelation of God.
+The artisans or craftsmen were expected to achieve in their work a delicate balance: they needed to make designs which would not draw attention to themselves as makers, and yet at the same time be evocative enough to facilitate the reader's coming into something like a “mystical, silent conversation” with The Creator through His Holy Words which were hand written in the most exquisite and elegant calligraphic forms.

 Double-Page Illuminations

 I was so deeply impressed by the illuminated Qur'ans I saw in Turkey that I began to nurture a fantasy of creating my own book of images somehow modeled after them.
-After I discovered the process of making the Four-fold symmetrical photographs (I will write about this further below) I eventually began thinking of Prayer Stones as a collection of double-page illuminations for an imaginary book.
+After I discovered the process of making the Four-fold symmetrical photographs (I will write about this further below) and realized my blog had turned into a more involved project which I eventually was to name Prayer Stones, I began thinking of the project, Prayer Stones, as a collection of double-page illuminations for an imaginary book.
 At that point in time I had no idea that the concept of an imaginary book would manifest into a large collection of related projects.

 *